 5. Strain the milk into a heatproof container to remove any solid bits that have formed at the bottom of the pan.
 Let cool to room temperature, then cover and store in the refrigerator.
 (Unlike canned evaporated milk, the homemade kind is not shelf-stable.)
 Use until the expiration date listed on the milk carton.

 Substituting Different Kinds of Milk

-This recipe was tested with whole milk.
-While you can substitute 1 or 2 percent milk, I would avoid skim.
-I haven't tried using nut milks or rice milk, but that might be a fun experiment.
+This recipe is for whole milk.
+While you can substitute 1 or 2 percent milk, we recommend avoiding skim.
+(We haven't tried using nut milks or rice milk, but that might be a fun experiment!)